Risk Factors Dashboard

 Failure to successfully and profitably commercialize the Pounce™ venous thrombectomy product may limit our growth and adversely impact our operating results, balance sheet, cash flows and liquidity.

 On July 2, 2021, we completed the acquisition of all outstanding shares of Vetex Medical Limited (“Vetex”).
 Vetex holds a U.S. Food and Drug Administration (“FDA” or the “Agency”) 510(k) clearance, E.U.
 CE Mark, and portfolio of patents related to the Pounce venous mechanical thrombectomy catheter product (the “Pounce Venous Thrombectomy System”).
 However, Vetex had not initiated commercial production or established commercialization of the product prior to the acquisition.
-We acquired Vetex with an upfront cash payment of $39.9 million and are obligated to pay two equal installments totaling $3.5 million in the fourth quarter of fiscal 2024 and fiscal 2027.
+We acquired Vetex with an upfront cash payment of $39.9 million, a $1.8 million cash payment made in the fourth quarter of fiscal 2024, and a $1.8 million cash payment that is due in the fourth quarter of fiscal 2027.
 An additional $3.5 million in payments are contingent upon the achievement of certain product development and regulatory milestones within a contingency period ending in fiscal 2027.
 As of the acquisition date, we recognized $28 million in intangible assets, $3 million in deferred tax liabilities and $19 million in goodwill related to the acquisition.
-We acquired Vetex with an upfront cash payment of $39.9 million and are obligated to pay additional installments totaling $3.5 million in fiscal 2024 through fiscal 2027.
+We acquired Vetex with an upfront cash payment of $39.9 million and are obligated to pay two equal installments totaling $3.5 million in the fourth quarter of fiscal 2024 and fiscal 2027.
 An additional $3.5 million in payments are contingent upon the achievement of certain product development and regulatory milestones within a contingency period ending in fiscal 2027.
 As of the acquisition date, we recognized $28 million in intangible assets, $3 million in deferred tax liabilities and $19 million in goodwill related to the acquisition.

-We began limited market evaluations of the Pounce Venous Thrombectomy System in June of 2022, but have not commercially launched the product as of September 30, 2023.
-For us to realize the anticipated benefits of the Vetex acquisition, we must successfully establish commercial manufacturing for the Pounce Venous Thrombectomy System and successfully develop and execute a commercialization strategy for the product.
-If we are unsuccessful, or encounter additional delays or cost overruns, in establishing commercial manufacturing for the Pounce Venous Thrombectomy System and ancillary products, or if potential customers do not adopt the Pounce Venous Thrombectomy System at sufficient levels to make it a commercial success, our operating results, cash flows and liquidity may be adversely impacted.
+We commercially launched the Pounce Venous Thrombectomy System in the second quarter of fiscal 2024.
+If potential customers do not adopt the Pounce Venous Thrombectomy System at sufficient levels to make it a commercial success, our operating results, cash flows and liquidity may be adversely impacted.
 Further, the goodwill and intangible assets that we recognized related to the acquisition may become impaired if the financial performance of the Pounce Venous Thrombectomy System does not meet our expectations, which could negatively affect our financial condition, operating results and cash flows.

-Our failure to expand our management systems and controls to support anticipated growth or integrate acquisitions could seriously harm our operating results and business.
+Our failure to enhance our management systems and controls to support our expanded operations could seriously harm our operating results and business.

-Our operations are expanding, and we expect this trend to continue as we execute our business strategy.
-Executing our business strategy has placed significant demands on management and our administrative, development, operational, information technology, manufacturing, financial and personnel resources.
-Accordingly, our future operating results will depend on the ability of our officers and other key employees to continue to implement and improve our operational, development, customer support and financial control systems, and effectively expand, train and manage our employee base.
+Implementation of our business strategy to expand our operations has placed significant demands on management and our administrative, development, operational, information technology, manufacturing, financial and personnel resources.
+Accordingly, our future operating results will depend on the ability of our officers and other key employees to continue to implement and improve our operational, development, customer support and financial control systems, and effectively train and manage our employee base.
+Otherwise, we may not be able to manage our expanded operations successfully.
 Otherwise, we may not be able to manage our growth successfully.

 Goodwill or other assets on our balance sheet may become impaired or require valuation reserves, which could have a material adverse effect on our operating results.